 Having a Demat account includes easy transferability and liquidation of securities, quick settlement and transfer of funds, access to multiple trading platforms, reduced paperwork, and faster processing of trades.
 The account holder can monitor the movement of securities in real-time through a web interface or mobile app provided by the DP.
 It also offers additional services such as tax filing and dividend payments.

-How To Transfer Money from Demat Account to Bank Account
+Steps To Transfer Money from Demat Account to Bank Account

-Points to remember while transferring Money from Demat Account to Bank Account
+Points to Remember While Transferring Money from Demat Account to Bank Account

 When transferring money from a Demat account to a bank account, it is important to keep in mind the following points: